 Inside the bountiful, brightly lit deli case at Calabash, the Stein family’s history can be found in time-tested recipes that are still used in staples like chicken salad, tuna salad, and German potato salad.
 Even some of May’s house-made pastries sit amid the deli fare.
 And, yes, the recipes are secrets.
 “I have one customer who’s been trying to re-create the chicken salad,” Sandford says.
 “She said she can’t get it quite right.”
 Why?
 “Because there’s one special ingredient that I can’t share.”

 Sandford has added some Southern-style dishes, too, like pimento cheese and potato salad with eggs, celery, and onions.
 And there are plenty of specials, including her favorite, the Mel’s Special, with turkey, Swiss cheese, coleslaw, and Russian dressing on rye.
-Add in new salads, sandwiches, entrées, and hearty Italian fare like chicken Marsala and baked ziti, and the menu can be … well, a little overwhelming.
+Add in new salads, sandwiches, entrées, and the menu can be … well, a little overwhelming.
 “We do have people come in and say it’s just too much,” she says with a laugh.

 • • •